mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part2.md

 ---
-title: "How to Think Recursively Part2"
+title: "How to Think Recursively Part 2"
 date: 2022-11-15T16:46:46-05:00
 description: "How to break down a recursive question into smaller pieces.
 Sophisticated Question."
 category: "Interviewing"